riosengineer/Bicepify/bicep-examples/imports-exports/README.md

 ## Export Examples

-In the exports example, you can define what variables or types you want to be available to be 'imported' by defining an @export() decorator next to them.
+In the exports example, you can define what variables or types you want to be available to be imported by defining an @export() decorator next to them.

 For example, a `shared.bicep` file could reside in the root of your Bicep folder within your repository, with these commonly used variables as an example: